Frequently Asked Questions

 Milking Preparation: The dairy cows come into the barn at night and at 6 am they are ready to be milked.
 The udders and teats are prepared and cleaned using soapy water on one side of fresh cotton cloth.
 The teats are then expressed to ensure the flow of milk is not clogged before a 1% iodine teat pre/post-dip solution is applied and wiped after 30 seconds.
 The inflations are then attached to clean dry teats.

-- Every 3-4 weeks we add in third step (Soap, Acid Rinse, then Sanitizer).
+3. Every other day we add in a third step (Soap, Acid Rinse, then Sanitizer).
 Again, we test each solution with QAC QR5 test strips to ensure our cleaners are not too concentrated and at safe levels.

 In addition to onsite chemical and sanitation testing, Twisted Oak Farm is also working with Udder Health Systems, Inc. to test the quality of the milk.
 The dairy consultation testing services include individualized tests for: